Medical Writing after BDS: A Career Guide

 • Adding testimonials from past clients would strengthen your portfolio.

-• Freshers can study trends in the medical field and technologies, in general, to find out specific topics, research them, write a piece about them, and publish it on online platforms like Medium (if you can; otherwise, unpublished soft copies also work).
+• Freshers can study trends in the medical field and technologies in general to identify specific topics, research them, write a piece about them, and publish it on online platforms like Medium (if possible); otherwise, unpublished soft copies also work.

 Highlight your completed certifications, a brief description of all your previous work published manuscripts, and practical experience.